How to Help a Vicodin Addict

 Prescription opioid abuse is an increasing problem in the US, with the National Institute on Drug Abuse estimating that more than 2 million people in the country suffering from an addiction to prescription opioid drugs.

-Vicodin abuse occurs in all economic demographics, age groups, and sexes.
+Vicodin misuse and abuse occurs in all economic demographics, age groups, and sexes.
 If you're struggling with an addiction or know someone who is, you can get help.

 Unfortunately, the abuse of these pain relievers is related to hundreds of accidents, overdoses, and deaths each year.
 If someone you love is addicted to Vicodin, it may be time to consider approaching them about getting help before it’s too late.